Minnesota man charged in deer carcasses dumped on Somalis' cars

 ST. CLOUD, Minn. — Prosecutors charged a central Minnesota man with a gross misdemeanor Wednesday but not a hate crime for allegedly having his teenage son dump bloody deer carcasses on the hoods of two cars owned by Somali-American men.

-The Stearns County Attorney's office charged 62-year-old Daniel Dorian Knowlen of St. Cloud with contributing to the delinquency of a child.
+The Stearns County Attorney's office charged Daniel Dorian Knowlen, 62, of St. Cloud with contributing to the delinquency of a child.
 The charge carries a maximum sentence of a year in jail and a $3,000 fine.

 Knowlen initially denied being at the YMCA the previous evening, but when told there was surveillance video he acknowledged being there with his son, the complaint said.